Someone just unsubscribed from your email list.

 - Put a strategy in place that helps list all inactive subscribers

-According to Colby Cavanaugh, Senior Vice President of Marketing at Email Service Provider – Emma, explains that as it takes a lot of time, energy and resources to build an email list with an approximate churn rate of 25-30% annually, companies tend to cling onto their subscribers and make it hard for them to cancel their subscription.
+According to Colby Cavanaugh, Senior Vice President of Marketing at Email Service Provider – Emma, it takes a lot of time, energy and resources to build an email list with an approximate churn rate of 25-30% annually, therefore companies tend to cling onto their subscribers and make it hard for them to cancel their subscription.

 There are a few rules you need to follow when it comes to ease of email subscription cancellation.

 Rule 1: If someone wants to opt-out of your email campaign then let them go.
 You could ask them if they could provide a reason for unsubscribing which you can then fix.

 Rule 2: Every marketing email needs to include an opt-out link

 Rule 3: Unsubscribe link should not be hidden